canonical/penguinator-cli/README.md

 [![Get it from the Snap Store](https://snapcraft.io/static/images/badges/en/snap-store-black.svg)](https://snapcraft.io/penguinator-cli)

-A Python API client for the Azure Image Testing for Linux API.
+A Python client for the Azure Image Testing for Linux API.
 (Azure Image Testing for Linux is a Microsoft Azure Service.)

 ## Usage